benib/hapi-auth-couchdb-cookie/README.md

 #### callback
 Type `function` | No default

-Called when the authentication took place.
+Called when the authentication took place with to params:
+* `error` An optional error object containing the reason (most likely unauthenticated)
+* `credentials` The credentials from CouchDB

 ### request.auth.session.clear(callback)